MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/troubleshoot-teams.md

 The following are error messages from Dynamics 365 Teams app and possible resolutions.

 ### Error: This record is not connected to Dynamics 365.
 Repin the tab and try again.
+A failed connection means file synchronization is not set up between Microsoft Teams and Dynamics 365 (online).
+However, changes made to the record in Teams will update in Dynamics 365 (online).

-If retrying the connection doesn't work, try repinning the Dynamics 365 tab.
+Try repinning the Dynamics 365 tab.
 To repin, delete the connection and then re-add:

 1. In Microsoft Teams, select the channel with the error.
 2. Select the Dynamics 365 tab with the error.